Smartling/SmartlingHelp/_v2endpoints/strings/create-strings.md

     description_markdown:
 ---

 Uploads an array of strings to a Smartling project.
 A maximum of 100 strings can be created per request.
 A request with more than 100 items will return an error.
+Each string has a character limit of 10 000.

  Most uploads will return a `200` response indicating success.
 If processing the request takes longer than 60 seconds, a `202` request will be returned, including a `processUid` value that can be used to check on the progress of the request.